biopragmatics/oquat/docs/invalids/prefix/disprot.md

-# TTO
+# disprot: DisProt

+This page summarize the different resources that reference `disprot` but use local unique identifiers that do not match the standard pattern of ^DP\d{5}$.
+Of the 1 resources,
-The following 1 variants were found: ['DisProt']
+1 variants on the standard prefix were found: ['DisProt'].

-## `eco`
+## `eco`: Evidence ontology

-Identifiers for this prefix are given correctly in Evidence ontology.
+Identifiers for this prefix are given incorrectly correctly in `eco`.

 | external_xref            |   usages_count | usages                                                                                                                                                                                                                                                             |
 |--------------------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|